-FESTIVAL BOOTH CONFIRMATIONS - JULY 6
+FESTIVAL BOOTH CONFIRMATIONS/REGISTRATION - JULY 19

 Based on the number of breweries that are interested in a booth at the festival, it may be necessary to assign festival booth spaces via lottery.
 If a lottery is required, it will be conducted by region.
-Breweries selected for festival booth space will be notified by July 6.
+Breweries selected for festival booth space will be notified by July 19.
 Specific booth locations will be assigned at a later date.

-PART 3: FESTIVAL BOOTH & BEER REGISTRATION: JULY 6 - JULY 17
+PART 3: FESTIVAL BOOTH & BEER REGISTRATION: JULY 19 - JULY 29

-- Selected breweries are notified of festival participation status by July 6. - Participating breweries may pour up to five beers at the festival (sponsors excepted). - For the sake of attendees, the preference is that beers entered in the competition will also be poured at the festival booth.
+- Selected breweries are notified of festival participation status by July 19. - Only BA member breweries are eligble to have a booth at the festival - Participating breweries may pour up to five beers at the festival (sponsors excepted).